 Facebook summary:

-• The style: Mainly images with accompanying text
+- The style: Images and videos with accompanying text and links.

 Free guide: Digital Strategy